-Vail Mountain View Residences was originally part of Apollo Park.
+Vail Mountain View Residences was originally part of Apollo Park, an apartment, condominium, and timeshare project.
 Apollo Park was originally developed on Tract D, Vail Village 5th Filing as one large project.
-Apollo Park included 89 dwelling

-In 1978, Buildings A & B were condominimumized, creating a property line between A & B and C & D. The A & B buildings were subsequently sold as timeshare units.
+Apollo Park included 89 dwelling units.
+In 1978, Buildings A & B were condominiumized, creating a property line between A & B and C & D. The A & B buildings were subsequently sold as timeshare units.
 In 2006, the 49 dwelling units in Buildings C & D of Apollo Park were demolished and Mountain View Phase 1 was constructed on the western portion of Tract D, which was resubdivided to Lot 1, a portion of the original Tract D, following the historical property line.
-Apollo Park, Buildings A and B, remain on Tract D, with a total 40 units developed on the Mountain View Phase 1 was site. constructed under HDMF zoning, requiring review only by the Design Review Board, because the project complied with all zoning standards of the HDMF district.
+Apollo Park, Buildings A and B, remain on Tract D, with a total 40 units developed on the site.
+Mountain View Phase 1 was constructed under HDMF zoning, requiring review only by the Design Review Board..
 As part of Phase 1, a parking structure of 112 parking spaces was constructed in anticipation of a potential future development phase.
-Following the completion of the parking structure, the excess parking spaces were leased to the public.
+Following the completion of the parking structure, the excess parking spaces were leased for public consumption.

 When the Vail Village Master Plan (VVMP) was adopted in 1990, it recognized that the HDMF zoning was out of sync with the existing development patterns and the potential for future growth.
-The VVMP recommended that the zoning be updated.
-However, no substantial modifications to the HDMF zone district have occurred since 1990, therefore causing the need to redevelop this property as a Special Development District.
-The surrounding properties, the Wren and Apollo Park, are also non-conforming with respect to density and GRFA.
+The VVMP recommended that the zoning be However, no substantial updated. modifications to the HDMF zone district have occurred since 1990, therefore causing the need to redevelop this property as a Special Development District.
+The surrounding properties, the Wren and Apollo Park, are also nonconforming with respect to density and GRFA.
+The Tyrolean Condominiums does not comply with setbacks, GRFA, and site coverage based on variances granted.
+The adjoining Tyrolean project exceeds the development standards of the HDMF with limited public benefits provided to offset the variances and deviations provided.